Skip to main content

 The Political Economy of "Populism": Perspectives from Karl Polanyi

-Watch recording of presentation
+Watch video of the presentation

 March 15, 2022

-Book Launch: The Forgotten Revolution: The 1919 Hungarian Republic of Councils, Edited by András B. Göllner, Emeritus Associate Professor, Political Science, Concordia University.
+Book Launch: The Forgotten Revolution: The 1919 Hungarian Republic of Councils, Edited by András B. Göllner, Emeritus Associate Professor, Political Science, Concordia University

 February 22, 2022